- The Wachowskis

 One of the lingering quibbles for this critic remains the underdeveloped love story between Neo and Trinity.
 It is, after all, a major dramatic factor in the film and a central plot point to Neo’s emergence as The One, as Trinity’s faith in him plays a crucial role in Neo becoming a messianic figure.
 She’s been told she will fall in love with The One, and she knows it’s Neo when she falls for him.
 But the Wachowskis offer audiences not a solitary scene that would help us understand why Trinity falls for him.
-The screenplay lacks any insight to her motivation beyond her hero worship, while Neo understandably finds Moss appealing at least for superficial reasons.
+The screenplay lacks any insight into her motivation beyond her hero-worship, while Neo understandably finds Moss appealing at least for superficial reasons.
 After all, Reeves isn’t an expert when it comes to emotive performances, and besides fighting for his survival in a number of rousing action sequences, his character doesn’t do much beyond listen to Morpheus’ exposition about how the world is not as it seems.
 Trinity, too, is a tough cookie, but she’s one of many characters in the film who is two-dimensional at best.
 It’s curious that the two most engaging, passionate characters are Morpheus in all his devotional certainty, and Cypher, the duplicitous side-villain.